CaringCent, Facebook Giving, and Amazon Smile

 Employee Matching Gifts are donations an employer makes to match its employees’ charitable contributions.
 Usually associated with corporate grantmakers, employee matching gifts often are dollar-for-dollar, but some companies will give double or even triple the original donation.
 Some may also give matching gifts for employees’ volunteer efforts.

-Contact Taylor Briggs, Scholarship Program Manager, to find out more.
+Contact Jeff Boyer, Sr. Development Officer, to find out more.

 Gifts of Stocks or Securities

 GSBA accepts gifts of publicly traded stocks, bonds or mutual funds.
-Please contact Mark Rosén, VP of Development & External Relations, to learn more.
+Please contact Jeff Boyer, Sr. Development Officer, to learn more.